pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       pair: color; Page.addFreetextAnnot args
       pair: rotate; Page.addFreetextAnnot args

-   .. method:: addFreetextAnnot(rect, text, fontsize = 12, fontname = "Helvetica", color = (0,0,0), rotate = 0)
+   .. method:: addFreetextAnnot(rect, text, fontsize=12, fontname="helv", color=(0,0,0), rotate=0)

       PDF only: Add text in a given rectangle.

       :arg rect-like rect: the rectangle into which the text should be inserted.
+Text is automatically wrapped to a new line at box width.
+Lines not fitting into the box will be invisible.

       :arg str text: the text.
 May contain any Latin characters.
       :arg float fontsize: the font size.
 Default is 12.
       :arg str fontname: the font name.
 Default is "Helvetica".
 Accepted alternatives are "Courier", "Times-Roman", "ZapfDingbats" and "Symbol".
 The name may be abbreviated to the first two characters, "Co" for "Courier".
 Lower case is also accepted.
       :arg sequence color: the text and rectangle border color.
 Default is black.
-Text is automatically wrapped to a new line at box width.
-Lines not fitting to the box will be invisible.
       :arg int rotate: the text orientation.
 Accepted values are 0, 90, 270, else zero is used.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 The text and rectangle border will be drawn in the same specified color.
 Rectangle background is white.
 These properties can only be changed using special parameters of :meth:`Annot.update`.
 Changeable properties are text color, box interior and border color and text font size.

-   .. method:: addFileAnnot(pos, buffer, filename, ufilename = None, desc = None)
+   .. method:: addFileAnnot(pos, buffer, filename, ufilename=None, desc=None)

       PDF only: Add a file attachment annotation with a "PushPin" icon at the specified location.